Beatrice I, Countess of Burgundy: Wedding

-Marriage
+Empress

 After their marriage, Frederick took control of the County of Burgundy by the right of his wife and became her co-ruler.
 Although formally co-rulers, Beatrice's name was seldom included in the charters managing the affairs of Burgundy before the year of 1166, after which more charters were issued in the name of both Beatrice and Frederick as joint rulers of Burgundy.
 Her actual involvement in the rule of Burgundy is unknown.
 Her younger son Otto was named the heir to Burgundy, rather than her elder son.

 Beatrice accompanied Frederick on his travels and campaigns across his empire.
 A legend states that in 1158 Beatrice visited Milan where was just conquered by Frederick, but was taken captive in a sally by the enraged Milanese and forced to ride backwards through the city on a donkey in a humiliating manner until getting out.
 Some sources of this legend indicate that Barbarossa implemented his revenge for this insult by forcing the magistrates of the city to remove a fig from the anus of a donkey using only their teeth.
 Another source states that Barbarossa took his wrath upon every able-bodied man in the city, and that it was not a fig they were forced to hold in their mouth, but excrement from the donkey.
-To add to this debasement, they were made to announce, "Ecco la fica" (meaning "behold the fig"), with the feces still in their mouths.
+To add to this debasement, they were made to announce, "Ecco la fica" (meaning "behold the fig"), with the faeces still in their mouths.
 It used to be said that the insulting gesture (called fico), of holding one's fist with the thumb in between the middle and forefinger came by its origin from this event.

 Beatrice at least once played a role in warfare: during the Siege of Crema in July 1159, she was able to provide the emperor with badly needed reinforcements from her own county of Burgundy, and arrived to Crema on 20 July of that year in the company of Henry the Lion, archbishop Conrad of Augsburg and 1,200 knights, providing him with the reinforcements he needed.

 After Frederick conquered Milan in 1162, the Milanese begged him for mercy, but in vain, so they turned to Beatrice.
 While Beatrice did not see them, they dropped a cross at her window.
 According to the Annals of Genoa, while the city of Milan had been destroyed, at the suggestion of Beatrice the lives and properties of the Milanese were saved.

-In 1162, Italian chronicler Acerbus Morea, having seen Beatrice at her hometown Lodi, said of Beatrice that she was:
+In 1162, Italian chronicler Acerbo Morena, having seen Beatrice at her hometown Lodi, said of Beatrice that she was: